SirusDoma/VoxCharger/README.md

 ## Features ##
 - Create, manage and delete (omni)mix's in your KFC installation
-- Import .vox or .ksh into your KFC with ease
+- Import .vox or .ksh into one of your KFC (omni)mix with ease
 - Automatically convert imported audio files (e.g mp3, ogg, flac, etc) to .2dx file
 - Deferred asset modifications to keep your Music DB and asset files stay in sync until you save it
 - Music DB metadata editor